paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md

 (1) **In general**

-  (A) *Regulations* — Any importer that claims preferential treatment under [section 3721 of this title](./chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md#section-3721) shall comply with customs procedures similar in all material respects to the requirements of Article 502(1) of the NAFTA as implemented pursuant to United States law, in accordance with regulations promulgated by the Secretary of the Treasury.
+  (A) *Regulations* — Any importer that claims preferential treatment under [section 3721 of this title](./chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md#section-3721) shall comply with customs procedures similar in all material respects to the requirements of article 5.4.1 of the USMCA as implemented pursuant to United States law, in accordance with regulations promulgated by the Secretary of the Treasury.

   (B) *Determination*